-HIS 125 - America and the World 3 Surveys major social, economic and political events since the late nineteenth century.
+Surveys major social, economic and political events since the late nineteenth century.
 Special focus on foreign policy international economic relations, and cross-cultural comparisons.

-HIS 135D - Africa and the Atlantic World 3
+HIS 135 - Africa and the Atlantic World 3

-How contentious relationship between Africans, Amerindians, Europeans, and Arabs transformed the cultural, economic, philosophical, political, religious, and social institutions of Africa, the Americas, Europe and the Middle East.
+How contentious relationships between Africans, Amerindians, Europeans, and Arabs transformed the cultural, economic, philosophical, political, religious, and social institutions of Africa, the Americas, Europe and the Middle East.

-HIS 145D - Asia and the World 3
+HIS 145 - Asia and the World 3